LipidL/arc_parser/README.md

-# ArcStat
+# arc_parser
-ArcStat is a small program written in Rust that parses .arc files produced by the [LASP](http://www.lasphub.com/) program.
+arc_parser is a small program written in Rust that parses .arc files produced by the [LASP](http://www.lasphub.com/) program.

 ## Completed Functions
 + Prints the minimum energy structures in the .arc file